department-of-veterans-affairs/vets-website/_education/4-work-study-non-college-degree-program.md

 Yes, if:

-- You qualify for the GI Bill®
+- You qualify for the GI Bill®.
--	You enroll, or plan to enroll, in a non-degree program at an approved institution
+-	You enroll, or plan to enroll, in a non-degree program at an approved institution.

 #### Who is covered

-You and/or your dependents
+You and your dependents
 </div>
 <div markdown="1">
 #### Available benefits